John Wilkes Booth: Aftermath

 Booth's body was shrouded in a blanket and tied to the side of an old farm wagon for the trip back to Belle Plain.
 There, his corpse was taken aboard the ironclad USS Montauk and brought to the Washington Navy Yard for identification and an autopsy.
-The body was identified there as Booth's by more than ten people who knew him.
+The body was identified there as Booth by more than ten people who knew him.
 Among the identifying features used to make sure that the man that was killed was Booth was a tattoo on his left hand with his initials J.W.B., and a distinct scar on the back of his neck.

-The third, fourth, and fifth vertebrae were removed during the autopsy to allow access to the bullet.
-These bones are still on display at the National Museum of Health and Medicine in Washington, D.C.
+Three vertebrae were removed during the autopsy to enable physicians to remove the bullet.
+These bones were later put on display at the National Museum of Health and Medicine in Washington, D.C.
 The body was then buried in a storage room at the Arsenal Penitentiary in 1865, and later moved to a warehouse at the Washington Arsenal on October 1, 1867.
 In 1869, the remains were once again identified before being released to the Booth family, where they were buried in the family plot at Green Mount Cemetery in Baltimore, after a burial ceremony conducted by Fleming James, minister of Christ Episcopal Church, in the presence of more than 40 people.
 Russell Conwell visited homes in the vanquished former Confederate states during this time, and he found that hatred of Lincoln still smoldered.
 "Photographs of Wilkes Booth, with the last words of great martyrs printed upon its borders...adorn their drawing rooms".

 Eight others implicated in Lincoln's assassination were tried by a military tribunal in Washington, D.C., and found guilty on June 30, 1865.
 Mary Surratt, Lewis Powell, David Herold, and George Atzerodt were hanged in the Old Arsenal Penitentiary on July 7, 1865.
 Samuel Mudd, Samuel Arnold, and Michael O'Laughlen were sentenced to life imprisonment at Fort Jefferson in Florida's isolated Dry Tortugas.
 Edmund Spangler was given a six-year term in prison.
 O'Laughlen died in a yellow fever epidemic there in 1867.
 The others were eventually pardoned in February 1869 by President Andrew Johnson.

 Forty years later, when the centenary of Lincoln's birth was celebrated in 1909, a border state official reflected on Booth's assassination of Lincoln: "Confederate veterans held public services and gave public expression to the sentiment, that 'had Lincoln lived' the days of Reconstruction might have been softened and the era of good feeling ushered in earlier."
 The majority of Northerners viewed Booth as a madman or monster who murdered the savior of the Union, while in the South, many cursed Booth for bringing upon them the harsh revenge of an incensed North instead of the reconciliation promised by Lincoln.
 A century later, Goodrich concluded in 2005, "For millions of people, particularly in the South, it would be decades before the impact of the Lincoln assassination began to release its terrible hold on their lives".